Nottingham Prison is a men’s prison in the Sherwood area of Nottingham and serves courts in Nottinghamshire and Derbyshire.

 There are currently no family days being run.

 Keep in touch with someone at Nottingham Prison

 There are several ways you can keep in touch with a prisoner during their time at Nottingham Prison.

 Secure video calling is available at this prison.
 Family and friends need to download the purple visits app, create an account, register all visitors, and add the prisoner to their contact list.

-Residents have phones in their rooms and are able to make calls at any time during phone hours.
+Prisoners have phones in their rooms and are able to make calls at any time during phone hours.
 They have to buy phone credits to do this.
 Phones do not accept incoming calls so they will always have to call you.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.